The 2017 Lilly Awards

 Monday, May 22nd, 2017 at Playwrights Horizons in New York City.

 The show was hosted by acclaimed writer/performer Sarah Jones.
 Presenters included David Henry Hwang, Cynthia Nixon, Ruben Santiago-Hudson, and Marisa Tomei.
 The Lilly Awards honored 14 award winners, including Julie Taymor, Micki Grant, and Mandy Greenfield, as well as Girl Scout Troop 3484 and Pam Elam for their work to get statues of Elizabeth Cady Stanton and Susan B. Anthony created and placed near Central Park.
 New awards were the Harper Lee Award, and the Daryl Roth Creative Spirit Award.

-Scroll down to read Sarah Ruhl’s speech at during this year’s award ceremony.
+Read Sarah Ruhl’s speech at this year’s award ceremony.

 Photography by Emma Pratte

 Portraits by Emma Pratte

 by Sarah Ruhl

 On May 22, 2017, Sarah Ruhl spoke about women in theater and theater criticism.
 The complete text from her speech is published here with Sarah’s permission.